WE SHOW YOU 5 EASY GUITAR CHORDS FOR KIDS AND COMPLETE BEGINNERS. WE ALSO SHOW YOU THE 5 EASY SONGS TO PLAY ON GUITAR USING JUST 3 CHORDS.

 The first bar is a dotted quarter note followed by a half note.
 The dotted quarter is a beat and a half in length.
 The second bar starts with a quick change from the G back to the D. The G falling on the first beat and the D falling on the "&" of the first beat.
 The loop ends with a rung out A chord on the "&" of the second beat before repeating.

 Through the Tom Petty version, he applies various additional strums to this rhythm, but you can have some fun with this.
 It can work as simply as this, or you can add a few extra hits here and there to suit your mood.

-For this track, you will also need the capo on the 3rd fret.
+For this lesson on how to play 'Marry You' by Bruno Mars, you will also need the capo on the 3rd fret.

-For this track, the capo will be placed on the 4th fret.
+For our next lesson, which is how to play the chords for Ed Sheeran - 'Lego House' , the capo will be placed on the 4th fret.